1892 Washington football team

-The 1892 Washington football team was an American football team that represented the University of Washington during the 1892 college football season.
+The 1892 Washington football team was an American football team that represented the University of Washington as an independent during the 1892 college football season.
 In its first season under W. B. Goodwin, the 1892 Washington team played two games, both against the Seattle Athletic Club.
 Washington lost the first game, 8–0, and won the second game, 14–0.
 The victory in the second game was the program's first win.
 Otto Collings was the team captain.